The 2020s are starting to feel like the 1990s for the Braves after another playoff flop

 Just before the playoffs began, the Braves learned that Wright needs major shoulder surgery and will miss the entire 2024 season as well.
 And the future of 14-game winner Charlie Morton is uncertain after a sprained finger kept him from pitching in the postseason.

 Morton, who turns 40 next month, has a $20 million team option for next season.
-The Braves haven’t said if they’ll exercise the option, and Morton hasn’t said if he plans to pitch another season.
+Anthopoulos wouldn’t say if they will exercise the option, and Morton hasn’t said if he plans to pitch another season.

-Even if Morton returns, the Braves are likely to seek starting pitching help during the offseason — perhaps dangling infield prospect Vaughn Grissom, who doesn’t appear to have much of a future in Atlanta, as trade bait.
+Even if Morton returns, the Braves are likely to seek starting pitching help — perhaps dangling infield prospect Vaughn Grissom, who doesn’t appear to have much of a future in Atlanta, as trade bait.

+If Grissom stays in Atlanta, he could move to the outfield to get more at-bats, perhaps taking over in left if the team declines Eddie Rosario’s option.

+“We want to make sure he plays,” Anthopoulos said of Grissom.
+“We will have discussions about where we can get him some at-bats.”

-The Braves also have plenty of question marks in the bullpen beyond closer Raisel Iglesias, who has two more years on his contract after recording 33 saves, and set-up man A.J.
+The Braves also have plenty of question marks in the bullpen beyond closer Raisel Iglesias, under contract for two more years after recording 33 saves, and set-up man A.J.
 Minter, who isn’t eligible for free agency until 2025.

 As for the rest of the roster, the Braves have locked up nearly all their top players to long-term deals and are likely to return with essentially the same lineup.